HedwigNordlinder/su-mt4007/Project/blogpost.md

   probably radically changed as a consequence of the pandemic, with a potential impact on the conclusions drawn

-- It is hard to interpret if the effect size is any meaningful, since it is measured on the *ranks* of the data, causing us to loose information about the magnitude of deviations.
+- It is hard to interpret the result, since it is measured on the *ranks* of the data, causing us to loose information about the magnitude of deviations.

 Initially I tried adding the adjacent cases as a parameter to our linear